Oscars Back In Hollywood As CODA Seeks Top Prize - UrduPoint

 Troy Kotsur -- one of several deaf actors in "CODA" -- and former Broadway dancer Ariana DeBose of "West Side Story" are favorites in the supporting categories.

-Campion is well-placed to become the third woman to win best director -- just a year after Chloe Zhao became the second -- and sci-fi epic "Dune" could win the most Oscars overall due to its dominance in technical categories.
+Campion is well-placed to become only the third woman to win best director, and sci-fi epic "Dune" could win the most Oscars overall due to its dominance in technical categories.

+It remains to be seen if Covid will mar the ceremony -- while Branagh's attendance remains up in the air, another popular possible winner will definitely be absent.

+Lin-Manuel Miranda could complete the coveted EGOT (Emmy, Grammy, Oscar, Tony) with a win for best original song for his ballad from "Encanto," but announced he would not attend "out of caution" after his wife tested positive.

 The 2021 gala was watched by a paltry 10 million viewers -- a 56 percent decline from 2020, which was already a record low.

-And several attendees plan to use Sunday's red carpet interviews to speak out against a controversial decision to pre-tape the bestowing of awards in eight categories.
+Several attendees plan to speak out on the red carpet against a controversial decision to pre-tape the bestowing of awards in eight categories such as best score and best sound.

-The pre-announced winners of best sound, best score and other less starry Oscars will have their speeches edited into the broadcast.
-But still, the perceived snub has been controversial in the industry.
+The winners' speeches will be edited into the broadcast.
+But the perceived snub has been controversial.

 "I understand that the Academy are working under tremendous pressure, but I think that they made a mistake," Denis Villeneuve, director of "Dune," told AFP.